jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

   Dual QLA setup with a single FPGA board (version 3+).
 Used in the Classic arm controllers after CA9.

 **Firmware**
   In most cases, refers to embedded software running on the FPGA logic board.
-For Si systems can also refer to the dESSJ or ESPM board.
+For Si systems can also refer to the ESSJ or ESPM boards.

 **dMIB**
   da Vinci Manipulator Interface Board, board designed to interface between the ISI manipulators using an ITT Cannon plus a foot pedal connector and the QLA-FPGA connectors (SCSI and RS cables).
 Used in Classic arm controllers.